 This section describes other covered expenses for both inpatient and outpatient care.
 The Plan's standard level of benefits applies to these expenses, unless shown otherwise in the Summary of Benefits.

 Autism Spectrum Disorders

-The Plan covers charges for the diagnosis and treatment of Autism Spectrum Disorder for covered children, if diagnosis and treatment begins prior to age 7.
+The Plan covers charges for the diagnosis and treatment of Autism Spectrum Disorder.

 Autism Spectrum Disorder means any pervasive developmental disorder, including: